Preacher Harry Powell: In popular culture

-The Reverend Powell character has become one of cinema's most popular, influential villains.
+The Preacher Powell character has become one of cinema's most popular, influential villains.
 Mitchum's performance has reaped widespread acclaim; he later said Powell was his favorite role.
 Stephen King has called Powell one of the greatest villains in fiction.

-The tattoos on Powell's knuckles of the words "LOVE" and "HATE" have become one of the most iconic images in film history; it has been referenced and parodied in films ranging from Do the Right Thing and Blazing Saddles to The Rocky Horror Picture Show, as well as television shows such as The Simpsons and Seinfeld and songs by groups such as The Clash and Nick Cave and the Bad Seeds.
+Powell's knuckle tattoo of the words "LOVE" and "HATE" has become one of the most iconic images in film history; it has been referenced and parodied in films ranging from Do the Right Thing and Blazing Saddles to The Rocky Horror Picture Show, as well as television shows such as The Simpsons and Seinfeld and songs by groups such as The Clash, Nick Cave and the Bad Seeds and Coil.

 The Ren & Stimpy character Reverend Jack Cheese, who goes around preaching "the gospel of meat," is based on Powell.
 His knuckle tattoos say "PITY" and "SELF PITY".
 In the episode "It's a Dog's Life", meanwhile, Stimpy is shown to have the words "Love" and "Hate" tattooed on his upper and lower lip.
 Ren & Stimpy creator John Kricfalusi has called The Night of the Hunter his favorite film.

 In the Supernatural episode "Form and Void", protagonist Sam Winchester plays part of Powell's speech on love and hate from The Night of the Hunter as part of a trap he sets.